 Julie M. Christensen

-Julie Christensen is an associate practicing in the firm’s complex litigation/dispute resolution group where she focuses her practice in the areas of commercial and intellectual property litigation.
+Julie M. Christensen is an associate practicing in the firm’s complex litigation/dispute resolution group where she focuses her practice in the areas of commercial and intellectual property litigation.

 Julie has experience drafting and arguing substantive pleadings at all phases of litigation, preparing and defending witnesses for depositions, and conducting written discovery.